astrocatalogs/astrocats/README.md

 - Enhancements to existing SCHEMA structure (in particular, lists of values instead of only individuals)
 - Producer class integration.
 - Speed.
 SNe import takes ~13 hours.
 Also memory issues.
+- Improve "ROOT" in PATHS object, shouldn't need so much boilerplate
+- schema 'output' should go into catalog directory not astrocats